WhiskyChoy/FJSP-DRL-HGNN/README.md

 * pandas $\ge$ 1.1.5
 * visdom $\ge$ 0.1.8.9

-Note that pynvml is used in ```test.py``` to avoid excessive memory usage of GPU, please modify the code when using CPU.
+Note that pynvml is used in `test.py` to avoid excessive memory usage of GPU, please modify the code when using CPU.

-For compatibility concerns, we locked the version of the above packages with a suit of capable packages (some are of higher versions than the least requirement) in ```requirements.yml```.
+For compatibility concerns, we locked the version of the above packages with a suit of capable packages (some are of higher versions than the least requirement) in `requirements.yml` using `conda`.
 You can install them by running:

 ```shell
 conda env create -f requirements.yml